PProvost/www.peterprovost.org/source/_posts/2012/2012-04-23-visual-studio-11-fakes-part-2.md

 {% endblockquote %}

-The examples I've shown in this post are all representation of a class of design flaws around coupling and cohesion.
+The examples I've shown in this post are all examples of design flaws around coupling and cohesion.
 Knowing that, we should always feel a bit "dirty" about having to use Shims to test something.
 Every time we do it, we should remember to go the extra mile afterwards and refactor it away if we can (my steps 4-7 above).

 The Catch-22 of untestable code is real.
 Getting out of it is hard.
 Shims are designed to help you get out of this trap.